 Many people remember The Skyland Post and to this day some of the older generation refer to the Jefferson Post as the Skyland Post.
 They well remember Mrs. Stella Anderson, who was the editor of The Skyland Post for 45 years, from 1937, when she and her husband purchased it from Reeves, until 1982.
 In that year, it was sold to Patty Wheeler and her husband, Al. Patty was the last editor of the Skyland Post and the first managing editor of The Jefferson Post.

-For more than 23 years, The Jefferson Post has served the people of Ashe County as their primary source of news, as well as a guide to satisfy the community's appetite for goods and services by the advertising of local merchants.
+For over 25 years, The Jefferson Post has served the people of Ashe County as their primary source of news, as well as a guide to satisfy the community's appetite for goods and services by the advertising of local merchants.